t3ron131/LinkedIn-Advanced-NLP-with-Python-for-Machine-Learning/README.md

 # LinkedIn - Advanced NLP with Python for Machine Learning

+Disclaimer:  All materials shared here belong to their respective owners and are provided by the course.
+They are posted here for learning purposes only.
+If the original creator or publisher asks me to remove them, I will do so promptly.
+No copyright infringement is intended and no profit is made from these materials.

 The exercise files from the course Advanced NLP with Python for Machine Learning in LinkedIn Learning:

 https://www.linkedin.com/learning/advanced-nlp-with-python-for-machine-learning